krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - By default, API Gateway limits to steady state requests to 10,000 requests per second and the maximum concurrent request is 5,000 across all APIs within the account.
 If you go over those limits, you get a 429 too many requests error message.
 - if those exceptions occur, then you'll need your client application to resubmit the failed requests in a way that doesn't exceed those rate limits again.

+### Amazon API Gateway

+All the APIs created with Amazon API Gateway expose HTTPS endpoints only (does not support unencrypted endpoints).

+An API can present a certificate to be authenticated by the back end

+CloudFront is used as the public endpoint for API Gateway

+With API Gateway, you can route requests to private resources in your VPC.
+Using HTTP APIs, you can build APIs for services behind private ALBs, private NLBs, and IP-based services registered in AWS Cloud Map, such as ECS tasks

+#### AIP Gateway endpoints

+An API endpoint type is a hostname for an API in API Gateway that is deployed to a specific region.
+The hostname is of the form {api-id}.execute-api.{region}.amazonaws.com.

+The API endpoint type can be:
+- __edge-optimized__ for geographically distributed clients.
+API requests are routed to the nearest CloudFront Point of Presence (POP)
+- __regional__ intended for clients in the same region.
+When a client running on an EC2 instance calls an API in the same region
+- __private__ can only be accessed from your Amazon Virtual Private Cloud (VPC) using an interface VPC endpoint, which is an endpoint network interface (ENI) that you create in your VPC

+#### Caching

+You can add caching to API calls by provisioning an Amazon API Gateway cache and specifying its size in gigabytes.

+API Gateway caches responses for a specific amount of time (time to live or TTL).
+The default TTL is 300 seconds

+#### API throttling

+API Gateway sets a limit on a steady-state rate and a burst of request submissions against all APIs in your account.

+By default API Gateway limits the steady-state request rate to 10,000 requests per second.
+The maximum concurrent requests is 5,000 requests across all APIs within an AWS account

+#### Usage plans and API keys

+A usage plan specifies who can access one or more deployed API stages and methods — and how much and how fast they can access them

 ### Architecture Patterns

 #### an application includes EC2 and RDS and spikes in traffic are causing writes to be dropped by RDS.